tranngonguyettu/Fraud_Detection/README.md

 Tools used: Python (Pandas, Numpy, Seaborn, Matplotlib, Scikit-learn)
 # Dataset description
-The real-world bank transactions that are recorded by European cardholders conducted in 2013 are presented is this data.
+The real-world bank transactions by European cardholders in 2013 are presented is this data.
 Out of more than 284K transactions, 492 were recorded as fraud and took place over than 2 days.
 There are 31 columns, including:
  - Time: by seconds, since the very first transaction was occured
  - V1 - V28 (29 feature columns - location, branch, transaction type,...): PCA transformation